Problem: Rising Damp

 Products to Remedy the Problem

-A new professional grade DPC (damp proof course) in a tube!
-No specialist injection equipment required, our damp proof cream has been developed for ease of use and convenience.
+A new professional grade DPC (damp proof course) injection cream in a tube!
+No specialist injection equipment required, our DPC cream injection has been developed for ease of use and convenience.

 Only use genuine "Kingfisher drywall renovating plaster" following chemical injection treatment for rising damp.
-Standard "off-the-shelf" browning plasters etc. cannot cope with the drying out process and frequently fail..
+Our breathable plaster beats standard "off-the-shelf" browning plasters because they cannot cope with the drying out process and frequently fail.